sweetbbak/Containers-for-dummies/README.md

 ```

 Opening the `Config` field json we can see some basic information about the image...
 The output is long but I will summarize it.

-It contains an entry point command `/usr/bin/bash`
+- It contains an entry point command `/usr/bin/bash`
-the $PATH variable, LC_ALL=C and other arch linux default environment variables.
-Alongside some
+- the $PATH variable, LC_ALL=C and other arch linux default environment variables.
-info about the maintainers, License, and things like that.
+- Alongside some info about the maintainers, License, and things like that.
 As well as some history on the container.

 Hey!
 We recognize those `RepoTags` thats what we used to pull this image.
 whats really important to start things off is the Layers.

+---

 **Layers**

+---

+Lets list the contents of the first layer.

 ```sh
   tar --list --file "879df13c861a38a80e992a4ef150d4a6527f62993cc6e79ab0141e7e42d30f4a/layer.tar